-The William P. Clements Center for Southwest Studies owes its existence to the vision and generosity of two men: David J. Weber (1940-2010), former Robert and Nancy Dedman Chair of History at SMU, and former Texas Governor William P. Clements (1917-2011).
+The William P. Clements Center for Southwest Studies owes its existence to the vision and generosity of two men: David J. Weber (1940-2010), former Robert and Nancy Dedman Chair of History at SMU, and former Texas Governor William P. Clements, Jr. (1917-2011).

 Weber taught at SMU from 1976-2010, and was the leading scholar on the history of the Spanish presence in North America, with particular attention to the region that became the American Southwest.
 He was the author or editor of more than seventy articles as well as twenty-seven books, including The Spanish Frontier in North America (Yale, 1992), and Bárbaros: Spaniards and Their Savages in the Age of Enlightenment (Yale, 2006).
 In recognition of his contributions to the study of their nations, the governments of Spain and Mexico conferred upon him the highest honors they grant to foreigners.

 Governor Clements was the founder of SEDCO, one of the world’s largest drilling contractors.
 He was U.S. Deputy Secretary of Defense (1973-1976), and served twice as governor of Texas (1979-1983 and 1987-1991), the first Republican chief executive since Reconstruction.
-His ties to SMU extended over many years, and included the acquisition of the university’s Fort Burgwin campus near Taos, New Mexico, which hosts students in the summer and fall for academic work in a range of disciplines, from history the life sciences.
+His ties to SMU extended over many years, and included the acquisition of the university’s Fort Burgwin campus near Taos, New Mexico, which hosts students in the summer and winter for academic work across a range of disciplines, from history to the life sciences and much in between.

 Image: David J. Weber (left) and Governor William P. Clements (right).